Procsiab/iliadbox-exporter/README.md

 ### API Authorization

-If it;s the first time adding an app to your Iliadbox, the procedere is briefly reported below:
+If it's the first time adding an app to your Iliadbox, the procedure is briefly reported below:

 - Run the exporter, which will start a challenge against the Iliadbox
 - Click the right arrow on the Iliadbox to authorize the request (you will also see the application ID on the display)